 • Teams new to BDD or Gauge may face a steep learning curve.

-• There’s a dependency on programmers to write step implementations as a programming language is needed.
+• There’s a dependency on programmers to write step implementations, as a programming language is needed.

 • Specifications written in Markdown must be kept in sync with the evolving application.
 Ensuring that these documents remain accurate and up-to-date can require significant effort, especially in dynamic projects.